DirtyHarryLYL/HAKE/README.md

     cd Annotations
     tar zxvf hico-image-level.tar.gz

-to unzip them and get hico-training-set-image-level.json and hico-testing-set-image-level.json for train set and test set of HICO respectively.
+to unzip them and get hico-training-set-image-level.json for train set of HICO respectively.
 More details about the format are shown in [Dataset format](Annotations/README.md#image-level-partstate-for-hico).

 The HICO dataset can be found here: [HICO](http://www-personal.umich.edu/~ywchao/hico/).